about

 lucid blocks was created in the Godot game engine using

-C++ and GDscript. it started as a simple voxel engine to test Godot's capabilities, but evolved into its own project over the past year. the art was made using Aseprite and the music was composed in FL Studio. -
+C++ and GDscript. it started as a simple voxel engine to test Godot's capabilities, but evolved into its own project over the past year. many of the sprites are photos of junk from around my house or a dollar store! the art was made using Aseprite and the music was composed in FL Studio. -

 can we work together?